 A single-use badge must be returned each time after leaving the protected premises to authorized physical security personnel or have technical or other security measures that preclude its use after the time set for staying in the protected premises.

-The financial sector institution's phone number or e-mail address can be put on the badge to report a lost one.
+Public institution phone number or e-mail address can be put on the badge to report a lost one.